No handshakes: Philippine presidency hopefuls open campaigns

 The official three-month election campaign for national posts, including the president and separately elected vice president and half of the 24-seat Senate, opened under tough anti-virus restrictions including a ban on handshakes, kissing, hugging and tightly packed crowds aimed at dampening the carnival-like rallies that have been the hallmark of Philippine elections.
 Social media has become a key battleground in the May 9 elections given the restrictions with many fearing disinformation could worsen in an intense race.

 Candidates for more than 18,000 local positions, including provincial governors, town mayors and House of Representatives seats open their campaigns on March 25 under tight police watch due to a history of violent rivalries.
-More than 67 million Filipinos have registered to vote, including nearly 1.7 million who work abroad.
+More than 65 million Filipinos have registered to vote in the country and another 1.8 million overseas.

-The presidential aspirants waved from convoys festooned with huge portraits to thousands of cheering followers.
-The motorcades were to end with night rallies featuring speeches, celebrities, songs and dance.
+The presidential aspirants waved from convoys festooned with huge portraits of themselves to thousands of cheering followers.
+The daylong campaigning ended with night rallies including speeches, music and dance.

 Ferdinand “Bongbong” Marcos Jr., the son and namesake of the dictator who was overthrown in a 1986 army-backed “people power” uprising, has topped pre-election surveys by a wide margin, alarming proponents of human rights and democracy, including Vice President Leni Robredo.